ptiede/Comrade.jl/docs/src/libs/adaptmcmc.md

 # ComradeAdaptMCMC

-Experimental interface to the [`AdaptiveMCMC.jl](https://github.com/mvihola/AdaptiveMCMC.jl) MCMC package.
+Interface to the [`AdaptiveMCMC.jl](https://github.com/mvihola/AdaptiveMCMC.jl) MCMC package.
 This uses parallel tempering to sample from the posterior.
 We typically recommend using one of the nested sampling packages.
 This interface follows `Comrade`'s usual sampling interface for uniformity.

 ## Example